 MSA may nominate persons for appointment to the National Court of Appeal by the MSA Board of Directors.
 The members of the National Court of Appeal appoint their own President.
-The address of the Secretary is: Motorsport SA, P.O.
-Box 6677, Weltevreden, 1715.
 Not less than two members of the National Court of Appeal shall constitute a quorum for the purpose of hearing such an appeal.
 The members of this court of appeal may not preside on a case if they have been involved in any way with the competition or have participated in any way in any earlier decision or have any conflict of interest with the matter under consideration.